 Styles of Architecture Photography

-Architecture photography divides into two categories based on the location of photography, they include:
+Architecture photography divides into two categories based on the location of the photography, they include:

-- Skyscraper Photography: mainly deals with capturing the skyscrapers highlighting their majesty.
+mainly deals with capturing skyscrapers and highlighting their majesty.

 Equipment for Architecture Photography